staticf0x/sublime-config/README.md

 - A File Icon
 - Comments Aware Enter
+- EditorConfig
 - Emmet (for web design)
+- Expand Selection to Quotes
 - LSP
 - LSP-pylsp – convenience package for python-lsp-server, or see custom installation in [Python LSP](#python-lsp)
 - LSP-rust-analyer – requires `rust-analyzer` (can be installed via rustup)
-- Expand Selection to Quotes
+- LSP-json
 - MarkdownPreview
 - MarkdownEditing
 - RustEnhanced